-Are you are a resident of California who’s interested in installing a solar energy system, but worried about the expenses?
-There are financial incentives that can help you make the switch to clean energy, and 2021 is the perfect year to get solar panels installed on your property.
+Are you a resident of California who’s interested in installing a solar energy system, but worried about the expenses?
+There are financial incentives in California that can help you switch to clean energy, and 2023 is the perfect year to install solar panels on your property.

 Cost of Solar Panels in California

 Living in California comes with many benefits, including plenty of sunshine.
 Residents have long taken advantage of this by harnessing clean energy from the sun.
 Installers, along with local and federal bodies, offer plenty of incentives to help ease the switch for electric consumer residents.
 As equipment has become more advanced and efficient, solar panel costs have dropped.

 The exact cost of a solar panel system for your California property depends on several factors, such as your county of residence, the size of your system, whether it has a solar battery, the installation company you have chosen, and the equipment used.
 According to recent data, an average-sized 5-kilowatt (kW) solar installation costs between $13,175 and $17,825.

 This might sound like too big of an investment at first, but the good news is that your state is a leader in solar capacity and incentives, so there are plenty of opportunities to save in 2023.